Canyoneering In Utah

 Orderville Canyon | Zion National Park

 Another popular and beautiful canyon.
 It is a winding slot that is a tributary to the famous Zion Narrows.
 It also requires short rappels and extensive swimming.
+Remember to get your wilderness permit and shuttle pass.
+If you’re planning to hike out through the narrows, save some energy for possible strong currents and a rocky river bed.

 In 2003, Aron Ralston, descending the canyon, was caught beneath a boulder for days, and escaped by amputating his own arm with a pocket knife.
 Thanks to all the media hype surrounding Ralston's story, this is one of the most popular technical slot canyons in the state.
 Travelers attempting the full breadth of the canyon need technical and canyoneering skills.
 However, there are a few sections that non-technical hikers might be able to access.